New techniques make implants cheaper, more secure and with more natural look

 Implants can replace a missing tooth to fill a gap in the smile.
 A few dentists at West Cobb Dentistry suggest that strategically placed implants can also help secure a bridge or denture so the wearer feels more comfortable with the prosthesis since they won’t need adhesive to hold them in place.

 Implants can also replace up to a full mouth of teeth with a natural look that’s undetectable from natural teeth in both form and function.
 Eliminating dentures improves the patient’s ability to enjoy food, since dentures cover the taste buds on the soft palate.
 Patients also don’t need to worry about dentures slipping, since implants are considered permanent tooth replacements.
+Contact Brownstown Dentist if needed.

 David Pierce, dentist at Baldwinsville Gentle Dentistry, said that a pre-surgery CT scan helps the surgeon better visualize and plan the implant before performing the surgery and achieve a more precise placement.